dexidp/dex/Documentation/ldap-connector.md

     bindDN: uid=seviceaccount,cn=users,dc=example,dc=com
     bindPW: password

+    # The attribute to display in the provided password prompt.
+If unset, will
+    # display "Username"
+    usernamePrompt: SSO Username

     # User search maps a username and password entered by a user to a LDAP entry.
     userSearch:
       # BaseDN to start the search from.
 It will translate to the query